openstack/storlets/doc/source/s2aio.rst

 s2aio
 =====

-s2aio is a script that installs  Swift (with Keystone) and Storlets all on one.
+s2aio is a script that installs Swift and Storlets all on one.
 The script allows to do the installation either on the host where it is invoked or in a Docker container.